Module 1 of 5

 Tokenization

-In the previous section, we talked about vectors for "words."
-But what counts as a word?
+We flagged a fundamental limitation of static embeddings: one vector per word, regardless of context.
+Solving that is the job of the Transformer (next section).
+But before we get there, we need to address something even more basic: what counts as a "word" in the first place?
 Models don't actually operate on words as we think of them.
 Before text enters a model, it must be split into discrete units the model can process.
-This step: tokenization: bridges raw text and the embedding layer.
-The choice of tokenization strategy has real consequences for what the model "sees" and how well it handles different languages, numbers, and edge cases.
+This step, tokenization, bridges raw text and the embedding layer.
+It determines what the model "sees," and its consequences for research are more significant than most users realise.

 The Problem: Words Are Not Enough